publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII–A/ptA/m__us_usc_t42_s290aa.md

 > “SEC.
 151. __BUDGETARY AUTHORITY.__

->     “With respect to fiscal years 1994 and 1995, the Directors of the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, and the National Institute of Mental Health shall notwithstanding section 405(a) \[[section 284(a) of this title][/us/usc/t42/s284/a]\], prepare and submit, directly to the President for review and transmittal to Congress, an annual budget estimate (including an estimate of the number and type of personnel needs for the Institute) for their respective Institutes, after reasonable opportunity for comment (but without change) by the Secretary of Health and Human Services, the Director of the National Institutes of Health, and the Institute’s advisory council.”
+>     “With respect to fiscal years 1994 and 1995, the Directors of the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, and the National Institute of Mental Health shall notwithstanding section 405(a) \[[42 U.S.C.
+284(a)][/us/usc/t42/s284/a]\], prepare and submit, directly to the President for review and transmittal to Congress, an annual budget estimate (including an estimate of the number and type of personnel needs for the Institute) for their respective Institutes, after reasonable opportunity for comment (but without change) by the Secretary of Health and Human Services, the Director of the National Institutes of Health, and the Institute’s advisory council.”

  __Report by Substance Abuse and Mental Health Services Administration__